decentralized-identity/trustdidweb-server-py/README.md

 This server is for issuing clients to deposit their did documents, did logs and other objects.

-Having a seperate server to deposit verificaiotn material will ensure that signing material is isolated and provide a more secured architecture.
+Having a seperate server to deposit verification material will ensure that signing material is isolated and provide a more secured architecture.

-This also enables system architects to create rigid governance rules around publishing DID documents and related ressources.
+This also enables system architects to create rigid governance rules around publishing DID documents and related ressources through endorsment.

 ## How it works
 *For a demonstration, please see the demo directory*